-I’m very positive about the future of cryptocurrency and blockchain technology and the good that it can bring to this world.
+I’m very positive about the future of Bitcoin and digital assets and the good that it can bring to this world.
 But it’s not gonna be a straight line to mass-adoption.
 It’ll take a while for the good in people to cut through greed, inequality and evil powers.

 While, in theory, parties in these industries could use increased security and fewer middle-men to exploit one-another, what’s happening, in practice, is that even more money and activity is flowing into these markets.
 It’s human nature or something, and as with most human things, probably not a good idea.
 But these things are inevitable with any new technology, as mentioned earlier.

 It’s often written about in media, that blockchains and cryptocurrencies will bank the unbanked and a be wealth equaliser.
 Even the World Economic Forum is writing about it.
 And while there are good merits to these ideas, it’s going to take a long while until we get there.
 Maybe as long as 10-15 years.

 Right now, wealth is quickly consolidating to early adopters, developers, and Wall Street.
 It’s not unlikely that this recent 50-60% price dip, was due to large institutional investors intentionally shorting the market with their deep pockets.
 It’s a rogue and unregulated field, so why wouldn’t they use this to their advantage?
 Lots of new and unexperienced crypto-traders panic sold and lost a lot of money to Wall Street in the end.
 Cryptocurrencies are currently consolidating wealth, not distributing it.

 Governments and regulation